-Actio Actions HRCC lead Timeline Goal 3: To continually improve access and inclusion in the built environment and at events for people with disability.
+Actio ons HRCC lead Timeline Goal 3: To continually improve access and inclusion in the man-made environment and at events for people with disability.
 3.1 Organise Universal Design Training for appropriate Council staff to participate in.
-Infrastructure Services 2023 3.2 Continue the development of design specifications for amenities to ensure accessibility.
+Infrastructure Services 2023 3.2 Continue the development of design specifications for amenities to ensure best practice accessibility.
 Communities and Place 2023 3.3 Include design specification requirements for accessibility in tenders relating to capital works.
 Infrastructure Services 2023- 2026 3.4 Involve people with lived experience of disability in audits and planning for new capital works.
 Infrastructure Services 2023- 2026 3.5 Address Building Code and Australian Standards access requirements in all Council building works and upgrades.
-Infrastructure Services 2023- 2026 3.6 Continue to upgrade public infrastructure and public spaces to improve safety and access for people with disability.
+Infrastructure Services 2023- 2026 3.6 Continue to upgrade and maintain public infrastructure, spaces, and equipment to improve safety and access for people with disability.
 Infrastructure Services 2023- 2026 3.7 Develop and implement a crossings and paths upgrade plan improving prioritisation, connectivity, and accessibility across the community.
 Infrastructure Services 2023- 2026 3.8 Update the Accessible Events Guide to ensure planning, communication and venues meet the needs of people with disability.
-Communities and Place 2023- 2024 3.9 Consider opportunities for quiet spaces and chill out areas in new buildings, retrofits and at events.
+Communities and Place 2023- 2024 3.9 Cater for quiet spaces or sensory rooms in new buildings, retrofits and at events.
 Infrastructure Services 2023- 2026 Communities and Place 3.10 Promote relevant local laws and physical access needs to residents and businesses to improve accessibility for people with disability.
 Communities and Place 2024

-Acti ons Goa I 4: To provide meaningful opportunities the workforce.
-4.1 Develop and implement a workforce adj to ensure employees with disability are s workplace.
-4.2 Review recruitment processes to ensure advertisements and application processe and support participation.
-4.3 Work with local disability employment p identify opportunities to increase the em people with disability at the Council.
-4.4 Provide annual training for staff involved and employment, including managers, t 'disability confidence' and ensure proces and unbiased.
-4.5 Support local businesses to become mo considering physical access, communica awareness and inclusive employment.
+Acti ons HRCC lead Timeline Goa I 4: To provide meaningful opportunities for people with o the workforce. lisability to parti cipate in 4.1 Develop and implement a workforce adjustment policy to ensure employees with disability are supported in the workplace.
+Corporate Services 2023 4.2 Review recruitment processes to ensure job advertisements and application processes are inclusive and support participation.
+Corporate Services 2023- 2024 4.3 Work with local disability employment providers to identify opportunities to increase the employment of people with disability at the Council.
+Corporate Services 2023- 2026 4.4 Provide annual training for staff involved in recruitment and employment, including managers, to develop 'disability confidence' and ensure processes are inclusive and unbiased.
+Corporate Services 2023- 2026 4.5 Support local businesses to become more inclusive by considering physical access, communication, disability awareness and inclusive employment.
+Investment and Business Development 2023- 2024